aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

     # Select if the WAN should be run using CV Pathfinder or AutoVPN only.
     wan_mode: <str; "autovpn" | "cv-pathfinder"; default="cv-pathfinder">

-    # WAN STUN connections will be authenticated and secured with DTLS by default.
+    # WAN STUN connections are authenticated and secured with DTLS by default.
-    # For CV-Pathfinder deployments CloudVision will automatically deploy certificates on the devices.
+    # For CV Pathfinder deployments CloudVision will automatically deploy certificates on the devices.
     # In case of AutoVPN the certificates must be deployed manually to all devices.
     #
     # For LAB environments this can be disabled, if there are no certificates available.